 As many cat owners know, occasionally our feline friends will nip us for no apparent reason and without warning.
 Have you ever stopped to wonder why does my cat bite me?

-Often, your cat bites as a display of dominance or in response to a perceived threat.
+Often, your cat bites you as a display of dominance or in response to a perceived threat.
 Basically, a cat will bite to show you who’s boss or because it feels endangered.
 Biting is also a way in which cats communicate or attract attention – it might be angry or ready to play.

 Why your cat bites you and what to do about it